Bottom Line

 What Other Hiking Shoes Should You Consider?

-If you’re considering the HOKA Speedgoat 6, you might also want to check out our lists of the Best Hiking Shoes for Men and Best Trail Running Shoes for Men to see where they fit in.
+If you’re considering the HOKA Speedgoat 6, you might also want to check out our lists of the Best Hiking Shoes for Men and Best Trail Running Shoes for Men.

-Brooks Cascadia 18 Review: If you like the firm midsole support and lightweight mesh upper of the Speedgoat 6, consider checking out the Cascadia 17s.
-Thanks to their more burly build, we love the Cascadia’s for everything from afternoon trail runs to months-long thru hikes – plus they’re more durable, supportive, and affordable.
+Brooks Cascadia 18 Review: If you like the firm midsole support and lightweight mesh upper of the Speedgoat 6, consider checking out the Cascadia 18 – it’s more durable, supportive, and affordable.

-Saucony Peregrine 14 Review: Like the Speedgoat 6, the Peregrine 14 is one of the lightest shoes we’ve tested.
-The Peregrines feature a more structured build, which makes it a good choice for trail runners who want top-tier comfort, agility, and support.
-They’re also one of our faves for technical trails and mountain climbs where the stable chassis offers great balance and ground feel.
+Saucony Peregrine 14 Review: The Peregrine 14 is one of the lightest shoes we’ve tested but also one of our faves for technical trails and mountain climbs where the stable chassis offers great balance and ground feel.